tarof429/stuckathome/rhcsa/README.md

 The autofs service mounts filesystems on demand.
 This can be useful if you are mounting a filesytem through NFS and don't want a persistent connection.

-First you do need to have an NFS server running and exporting a directory over the network.
+First, you need to have an NFS server running and exporting a directory over the network.

 On the client, install the autofs package.